-Until about 30 years ago few had ever heard of Jackson Hole with its Teton mountain range backdrop.
+Until about 35 years ago, many of us had never heard of Jackson Hole with its Teton mountain range backdrop.
+For being such an incedible ski destination, it was a bit off-the-grid due its more remote Western Wyoming location.
 It is now considered one of North America’s top resort towns, and in the past 10 years or so Jackson Hole has invested a great deal in new lifts, facilities, and in upgrading its terrain.

 Now, Jackson Hole Mountain Resort can boast it is a totally unique vacation experience.
 It celebrated its half century in 2015 and is the only place where people can enjoy riding a sleigh through the herds of 10,000 elk and bison and even have to ski defensively to avoid hitting any moose that may be found on the cat-tracks.